moding-il/bizdoc.core/README.md

     subject: string;
 }
 ```

 > Note the BizDoc decoration.
-> The onBind function of FormComponent<T> interface provide access to message.
+> The onBind function of FormComponent&lt;T&gt; interface provide access to message.

 Open my-form.component.html to edit the template.